[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 as soon as new packages from unstable go over to the testing distribution.

-But if the third field contains 'stretch' then you will be tracking stable (since stretch will then be the new stable distribution).
+But if the third field contains 'buster' then you will be tracking stable (since buster will then be the new stable distribution).

-If unsure, the best bet would be stable distribution.
+If unsure, the best bet would be the stable distribution.

 They are not Debian; they are Debian based.
 Though there are many similarities and commonalities between them, there are also crucial differences.